 MORTON B. ROSENBERG, D.M.D.
-Professor and Head, Division of Anesthesia and Pain Control, Department of Oral and Maxillofacial Surgery, Tufts University School of Dental Medicine; Assistant Professor of Anesthesia, Tufts University School of Medicine
+Professor (Emeritus) Department of Oral and Maxillofacial Surgery, Tufts University School of Dental Medicine; Professor of Anesthesiology and Perioperative Medicine, Tufts University School of Medicine

 C.S.
 MALLER, D.M.D.
 Assistant Clinical Professor, Department of Oral and Maxillofacial Surgery, Tufts University School of Dental Medicine; Fellow, American Dental Society of Anesthesiology; Diplomate, American Dental Board of Anesthesiology